-Barb Vernon is the CEO of Women’s and Children’s Healthcare Australasia (WCHA), a partnership of two not-for-profit organisations that support their respective hospital members to share information, expertise and innovations to improve care and outcomes for women, newborns, children, young people and their families.
+Dr Barb Vernon is the CEO of Women’s and Children’s Healthcare Australasia (WCHA), a national not-for-profit organisation working to accelerate the sharing of innovation and expertise among hospitals to improve healthcare for women, children and their families.

 After a decade as an environmental policy specialist in the 1990s, Barb moved into a leadership role in healthcare, just as climate change was increasingly being recognised as a health problem.